JohnWongCHN/pycle/README.md

 - **Run pycle command**

   run pycle command would be easy and simple way, you don't need to give path to pycle.py to run.
-All options for chk-oracle command get a default value

   default values: